wlouhichi/CSE8803-fall2023/content/docs/resources/collection.md

 - If you use Mac, we recommend to also check out [The right and wrong way to set Python 3 as default on a Mac](https://opensource.com/article/19/5/python-3-default-mac).

-- Students in my research group said that [Poetry](https://python-poetry.org) seems to be fast replacing conda envs, and may even replace setuptools for pypi packages in the future.
+- Explore using [Poetry](https://python-poetry.org) which seems to be fast replacing conda envs, and may even replace setuptools for pypi packages in the future.